aMarcireau/origami/README.md

                     "Ryad B. Benosman"
                 ],
-                "journal": "Institute of Electrical and Electronics Engineers (IEEE)", "date": [ # the publication's release date, list of one to three integer values (optionnal month and day) 2016,
+                "journal": "Institute of Electrical and Electronics Engineers (IEEE)", "date": [ # the publication's release date, list of one to three integer values (optional month and day) 2016,
                     7,
                     14